After being on the losing end of a few game-winning plays, the winless Detroit Lions finally got to enjoy a walk-off of their own on Sunday.

 A questionable decision by first-year Lions head coach Dan Campbell to go for it on fourth-and-1 from Detroit's own 28 late in the fourth quarter, which resulted in a strip-sack of Goff, set up the Vikings for a go-ahead score.
 Kirk Cousins hit Justin Jefferson for a three-yard touchdown to put Minnesota ahead 27-23 with under two minutes remaining.

-Campbell's aggressiveness ultimately didn't cost Detroit, as he was finally able to celebrate his first victory as an NFL head coach thanks to the late heroics from Goff and St. Brown.
+Campbell's aggressiveness ultimately didn't cost Detroit the game, as he was finally able to celebrate his first victory as an NFL head coach thanks to the late heroics from Goff and St. Brown.

 The Lions lost their first eight games before tying with the Pittsburgh Steelers in Week 10, taking the potential first 0-17 season in NFL history off the table.
 But the Lions were still in danger of recording the franchise's second winless season in the Super Bowl era.
 Detroit was the first team to go 0-16, doing so in 2008.